-- advance the clinical development and execute the regulatory strategy for Validive; - advance the clinical development and execute the regulatory strategy for camsirubicin; - continue the preclinical activities and potentially enter clinical development of MNPR-101 (and related compounds) for severe COVID-19 and/or other indications; - acquire and/or license additional pipeline drug product candidates and pursue the future preclinical and/or clinical development of such drug product candidates; - seek regulatory approvals for any of our current and future drug product candidates that successfully complete registration clinical trials; - establish or purchase the services of a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - develop our manufacturing/quality capabilities or establish a reliable, high quality supply chain sufficient to support our clinical requirements and to provide sufficient capacity to launch and grow the sales of any product for which we obtain marketing approval; and - add or contract for required operational, financial and management information systems and capabilities and other specialized expert personnel to support our drug product candidate development and planned commercialization efforts.
+- · advance the clinical development and execute the regulatory strategy for Validive; - · advance the clinical development and execute the regulatory strategy for camsirubicin; - continue the preclinical activities and potentially enter clinical development of MNPR-101 and MNPR-101-derived radioimmunotherapeutics and companion diagnostics, to treat severe COVID-19 (patients with SARS-CoV-2 infection) and cancer; - · continue the preclinical activities, and potentially later-on enter clinical development, of MNPR-202 (and related analogs) for various cancer indications; - · acquire and/or license additional pipeline drug product candidates and pursue the future preclinical and/or clinical development of such drug product candidates; - · seek regulatory approvals for any of our current and future drug product candidates that successfully complete registration clinical trials; - · establish or purchase the services of a sales, marketing and distribution infrastructure to commercialize any products for which we obtain marketing approval; - develop or contract for manufacturing/quality capabilities or establish a reliable, high quality supply chain sufficient to support our clinical requirements and to provide sufficient capacity to launch and supply the market for any product for which we obtain marketing approval; and - add or contract for required operational, financial and management information systems and capabilities and other specialized expert personnel to support our drug product candidate development and planned commercialization efforts.

-We anticipate that the funds available as of April 30, 2021, will fund our operations at least through June 2022.
+We anticipate that the funds available as of October 31, 2021, will fund our obligations through December 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our drug product candidates, and the extent to which we enter into collaborations with third parties to participate in the development and commercialization of our drug product candidates, we are unable to accurately estimate with high reliability the amounts and timing required for increased capital outlays and operating expenditures associated with our current and anticipated drug product candidate development programs.